-Banks: The risks on coupon servicing or principal write down/ conversion to equity are mitigated, to a certain extent, if the investee bank has strong financial position and meets the required regulatory guidelines.
+Risk on coupon servicing and Risk of write-down or conversion into equity extent, if the investee bank has strong financial position and meets the required regulatory guidelines.
 Hence, an in-depth credit evaluation of each bank is undertaken, keeping in mind both quantitative (leverage, profitability, solvency ratios, capital adequacy, etc.) and qualitative factors (parentage, track record etc.).
 Given the regulatory guidelines, special focus is on capital cushion, track record of profitability, distributable surplus and/or strong parentage which has the capacity and willingness to infuse capital, in case it is needed.
 Investment is done only in the AT-1 bonds of banks with strong credit worthiness, in our assessment.
 This, in turn, reduces the risk of its capital position falling below regulatory requirements and / or reaching PONV.